ikeg225/website/README.md

 The build is minified and the filenames include the hashes.\
 Uses react-snap during postbuild for pre-rendering of pages improving SEO and crawlability of the site.

-App is then deployed to Upcloud server using Runcloud.
+App is then deployed to a Upcloud server using Runcloud.

 You can checkout the website here: [ethanikegami.com](https://ethanikegami.com)